anjaplemenitas/anjaplemenitas/README.md

 ### My name is Anja - Front End Web Developer!

-🙋‍♀️ Kick starting my web development career after recently completing a full-stack web development course at LeWagon London.
+🙋‍♀️ Looking for web development job, I completed a full-stack web development course at LeWagon London.
 <br>
 💡 Knowledge of HTML, CSS, Javascript, and other emerging internet application technologies, with a particular interest in the field of sustainability.
 <br>